tsuru/tsuru/docs/services/build.rst

 Prerequisites
 -------------

-First, let's be shure that Python and pip is already installed:
+First, let's be sure that Python and pip is already installed:

 .. highlight:: bash